How Star Power Can Amplify Rare and Unspoken Disease Awareness

 Start With the Story

 Let the spokesperson’s voice shape the message.
-Their authenticity is what drives relatability—and ultimately, action.
+Their authenticity is what drives relatability and action.

 Match Purpose to Platform